Why not enjoy the convenience and comfort of traveling around Sendai and Miyagi by rental car?

 - Gorilla Rock

-- Nikka Whisky Miyagikyo Distillery
+- Nikka Whisky Sendai Miyagikyo Distillery

 Please note: drivers must refrain from alcohol consumption. - Sakunami Hot Springs